 The legislator also suggested that the government seek advice from experts of the United Nations High Commissioner for Refugees, to enhance the validity and efficiency of the assessment progress under the Unified Screening Mechanism for asylum seekers.
 Meanwhile, education opportunities should be extended to asylum seekers over 18 years old so that they can contribute to Hong Kong society.

 《The Young Reporter》

 The Young Reporter (TYR) is an English news publication produced by international journalism students at Hong Kong Baptist University.
 It started as a printed magazine in 1969.
 Today, TYR is produced across different platforms.

 Somewhere over the rainbow - How an 8-year-old boy experience China's education gulf

-A rundown on the recent events regarding the Putonghua incident in HKBU
+A rundown of the recent events regarding the Putonghua incident at HKBU